solodev/aws/pages/solodev-cms-pro.md

 ## Step 7: Login to Solodev

 Visit either the IP address or the backend domain you configured in Step 7.
-Login to CMS using the username "solodev" and the password you configured in Step 5.
+Log-in to Solodev using the username "solodev" and the password you configured in Step 5.

 <table>
 	<tr>